lydiatse/cs586/README.md

 ## Overview

-We utilized the Semantic Scholar [COVID-19 Open Research Dataset (CORD-19)](https://www.semanticscholar.org/cord19) as well as the [COVID-19 Literature Knowledge Graph](https://github.com/GillesVandewiele/COVID-KG) from Steenwinckel et al. derived from the CORD-19 dataset to extract information regarding the COVID-19 incubation and contagion periods.
+We utilized the Semantic Scholar [COVID-19 Open Research Dataset (CORD-19)](https://www.semanticscholar.org/cord19) as well as the [COVID-19 Literature Knowledge Graph](https://github.com/GillesVandewiele/COVID-KG) from Steenwinckel et al. derived from the CORD-19 dataset to extract information regarding the COVID-19 incubation and contagious periods.

 Our implementation thus represents the following steps: